Technical Notes |

 Note: VPN clients typically assign a different IP address each time a new VPN connection is made, you will therefore need to perform these steps each time you make a new VPN connection.

 You may be able to use the Reflection IPID daemon to automate the detection of the VPN-assigned IP address.
-For details, see Technical Note 1632.
+For details, see KB 7021772.

 If you are unable to use the Reflection IPID daemon, you will need to manually determine the VPN-assigned IP address.
 How you determine what IP address the VPN has assigned to your PC depends entirely upon the VPN client.
 You may be able to see the new IP address somewhere on the VPN login screens while making the VPN connection to your network.
 Or, after the connection has been made, you may be able to view the VPN client properties/settings (often accessed by right-clicking the VPN client icon on the Windows taskbar or system tray).